AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-01-lab-5-speed-game-1.markdown

 categories: others
 ---

-It's time for a fun lab!
-For this lab, we're going to use two buttons, two LEDs, and the big tri-color LED.
+It’s time for a fun lab!
+For this lab, we’re going to use two buttons, the piezo speaker, and several LEDs

 The goal of this lab is to build a speed game.
 The gameplay should be as follows:

-- set the tri-color LED to red
+- simultaneously blink LED 7 and click the piezo buzzer 3 times delaying for 333 milliseconds in between to signify the game is about to start
 - wait for a random amount of time (no more than 10 seconds)
-- set the tri-color LED to green
+- light up LED 7 (indefinitely until someone presses their button)
-- whenever a user presses their button after this point, the tri-color LED changes to blue to signify the game is over, and the LED in front of that user turns on to let them know that they were the winner.
+- immediately begin buzzing the buzzer continuously for about 100 milliseconds (turning it on and off rapidly)
-- wait 2 seconds, then reset the tri-color to red and start over
+- whenever a user presses their button after this point, the LED on pin 7 turns off and the buzzer sounds for another 100 milliseconds to signify the game is over.
+The LED corresponding to the user turns on to let them know that they were the winner.

-There are only two pieces of information you need to complete this lab that you don't already have: `random` and how to use the tri-color LED.
+- wait 4 seconds, then start over

-`random` is defined roughly as `long random([long min], long max)`.
-The brackets indiciating that the `min` parameter is optional, if you only provide one argument it will be treated as the maximum.
+To complete this lab you only need 1 new piece of information you do not already have, the random function.

-The tri-color LED is really just 3 LEDs in one package.
-There is nothing special about it.
-It has four pins, three of which are cathodes, and one of which is the common anode.
-The longest pin is the common anode, which means that it will be connected to 5 volts.
-The lone pin beside it is the red cathode, the pin on the other side is green, and the pin farther away is blue.
-Each cathode should be connected to a 560 ohm resistor, and then the output of that resistor connected to a pin on the Arduino.
-When the output on that pin is HIGH, there is no voltage difference between the input and the output, so the LED will be off.
-When the output is LOW, electricity can drain through the LED into the pin on the Arduino.
-So, by default, you should keep the LED pins for the tri-color HIGH, and then turn each one LOW whenever you want to turn it on.
+Random is defined roughly as random([long min], long max), which returns a randomly generated number between the min and max values.
+The brackets indicating that the min parameter is optional, if you only provide one argument it will be treated as the maximum.

-`pin 6` and `pin 10` are for Player 1, and `pin 3` and `pin 11` are for Player 2.
+`pin 10` and `pin 6` are for Player 1, `pin 3` and `pin 12` are for Player 2.

 Good luck!